Rowmotion on fences

 It can be checked that this configuration of red tiles can be extended to a valid tiling.
 Note that the $a-1$ orbits obtained for the different values of $j$ are all distinct.
 This is because the positions of the red tiles with heads in row $1$ are independent of $j$, whereas the sets of positions of the other red tiles are different for each $j$.

 Next we show that we have obtained tilings for all the orbits.
 The total number of antichains in the orbits that we have constructed is

 which equals $\#\cI(a,a,a,a)$ by Corollary~\ref{ideals} (c).

-(b) From the constructions in (a) we see that, for given $i$, the paramenters $b_i$ and $r_i$ are constant in each of the four classes of orbits.
-Orbomesy follows immediately.
+(b) From the constructions in (a) we see that, for given $i$, the parameters $b_i$ and $r_i$ are constant in each of the four classes of orbits.
+Homometry follows immediately.
 To compute the statistics, we note the following specific values.

 Now the formulas in Lemma~\ref{stats} (d) and (e) complete the proof. \end{proof}